-Though marriage can be a protective factor against substance abuse, substance abuse and addiction can be a severe risk factor for marriage troubles and ultimately lead to divorce.
-Research has found that excessive alcohol or drug abuse is the third most common reason why for divorce.
+Though marriage can be a protective factor against substance use, substance use and addiction can be a severe risk factor for marriage troubles and ultimately lead to divorce.
+Research has found that excessive alcohol or drug use is the third most common reason why for divorce.

 The Ways That Addiction Stresses A Marriage

 Addiction is often referred to as a family disease, due to the way it negatively impacts the addicted person’s loved one.
 This impact can be acutely felt within the landscape of a marriage.